Purpose

 Inclusion Criteria

-• Has used opioids within 30 days prior to consent or within 30 days prior to entry into a supervised setting -- e.g., opioid use within the 30 days prior to recent (<30 days) incarceration, entry into a detoxification facility, or entry into an inpatient hospital setting - Have started on MOUD via clinical induction on SL-BUP/NLX - Meets DSM-5 criteria for moderate to severe OUD based on the Mini-International Neuropsychiatric Interview - Referred to/seeking treatment for OUD and willing to accept "partial-agonist-based" therapy
+• Has used opioids within 30 days prior to consent or within 30 days prior to entry into a supervised setting -- e.g., opioid use within the 30 days prior to recent (<30 days) incarceration, entry into a detoxification facility, or entry into an inpatient hospital setting - Have started or are in the process of starting on MOUD via clinical induction on SL-BUP/NLX - Meets DSM-5 criteria for moderate to severe OUD based on the Mini-International Neuropsychiatric Interview - Referred to/seeking treatment for OUD and willing to accept "partial-agonist-based" therapy

 Exclusion Criteria

-• Is a Veteran less than 18 years of age - For Veterans of childbearing potential (a premenopausal person capable of becoming pregnant), pregnancy, breastfeeding, and/or failure to practice an effective method of birth control - Failure to reach maintenance dose of 8mg - 32mg SL-BUP/NLX in 45 days or less (must have taken 3 consecutive days of maintenance dose immediately before randomization). - Taking a form of prescribed maintenance MOUD (e.g., methadone, buprenorphine or XR-NTX) continuously >45 days prior to randomization - Has a history of significant adverse effects from buprenorphine and/or naloxone - Has experienced (within the past 2 weeks) recent suicidal or homicidal ideation that requires acute treatment or hospitalization. - Is unwilling or unable to provide consent - Meets criteria for current (past month) DSM-5 severe sedative hypnotic use disorder based on the MINI SHUD module - Anuria and/or dialysis - Current moderate to severe COVID-19 symptoms with a risk of intubation or critical illness. - Medical, psychiatric, behavioral, or logistical condition which, in the judgement of the Local Site Investigator (LSI) or Co-Investigator (Co-I), requires a higher level of acute care and/or makes it unlikely the patient can participate in or complete the 52-week active phase of the study. - Is actively participating in an interventional clinical trial for which a waiver of dual-enrollment with CSP #2014 has not been obtained.
+• Is a Veteran less than 18 years of age - For Veterans of childbearing potential (a premenopausal person capable of becoming pregnant), pregnancy, breastfeeding, and/or failure to practice an effective method of birth control - Failure to reach maintenance dose of 4mg - 32mg SL-BUP/NLX in 45 days or less. - Taking a form of prescribed maintenance MOUD (e.g., methadone, buprenorphine or XR-NTX) continuously >45 days prior to randomization - Has a history of significant adverse effects from buprenorphine and/or naloxone - Has experienced (within the past 2 weeks) recent suicidal or homicidal ideation that requires acute treatment or hospitalization. - Is unwilling or unable to provide consent - Meets criteria for current (past month) DSM-5 severe sedative hypnotic use disorder based on the MINI SHUD module - Anuria and/or dialysis - Current moderate to severe COVID-19 symptoms with a risk of intubation or critical illness. - Medical, psychiatric, behavioral, or logistical condition which, in the judgement of the Local Site Investigator (LSI) or Co-Investigator (Co-I), requires a higher level of acute care and/or makes it unlikely the patient can participate in or complete the 52-week active phase of the study. - Is actively participating in an interventional clinical trial for which a waiver of dual-enrollment with CSP #2014 has not been obtained.

 Study Design